This piece was originally published in November 2016, and was updated on July 6, 2022.

 A down payment is a lump sum of cash that you need at the start of your mortgage.
 A cash down payment is mandatory for all property purchases in Canada, with the minimum ranging from 5% to 20% of the asking price.
 A higher down payment is generally better, if you can afford it.
 This is because your down payment reduces the amount you need to borrow, which reduces the amount of interest you’ll be paying over the long term.

 The amortization period of a mortgage is the total length of time in which you will pay off your mortgage.
 The typical amortization period for a mortgage in Canada is 25 years.
 Extending your amortization period is one way to reduce the amount of your payments, but results in an increase in the total amount of interest paid on your mortgage.
-In contrast, the shorter your amortization period is the faster you’ll pay off your mortgage and the less interest you will pay.
+In contrast, the shorter your amortization period is, the faster you’ll pay off your mortgage and the less interest you will pay.

 To see the full effect of differing amortization periods, use a mortgage payment calculator and look at an amortization schedule.
 An amortization schedule will show you how each of your payments reduces your loan balance, how much of your payment goes towards interest, and how much goes towards reducing your principal.

-Note: Your amortization period is different to your mortgage term.
+Note: Your amortization period is different from your mortgage term.
 Your mortgage term is how long you sign with a particular lender, and it’s normally 5 years (although it can range from 1 -10 years).
 After your term, you’ll need to renew your mortgage with a new term, either with the same or a new provider.

 The payment frequency is how often you make your mortgage payment.
-Typical frequencies are monthly, bi-weekly, and weekly.
+Typical frequencies are monthly, bi-weekly and weekly.
 Some providers also offer accelerated payment options to pay off your mortgage faster.
 If you make more frequent payments, you’ll be able to pay off your mortgage faster.

 How much will you pay?